Skip to the final section for a quick, spoiler-free rating.

 In the context of the real world, Jang Bonghwan’s identity crisis being a crisis of personality allows the drama to gloss over a huge part of what made Go Princess Go so controversial and interesting in the first place: gender and sexuality.
 Every one of Queen Cheorin’s feminine inclinations can be explained by the presence of her original self in the body.
 Jang Bonghwan’s attraction towards King Cheoljong?
 Kim Soyong caused it.
 He didn’t really love him, at least, not in a gay way.
 That was all Kim Soyong.
 When their inner voice switched from male to female?
 Kim Soyong.
 There’s no bisexuality or transgenderism here.
 No, sir!

 I get it.
-Korea is conservative.
+South Korea is conservative.
 I don’t blame the team behind Mr. Queen for this decision.
 Still disappointing though.

 Final Rating and Recommendations